Be warned, Liverpool: Wounded Man City aren't going to give up their title without a fight | Goal.com

 Even a team that has won back-to-back Premier League titles can suffer a crisis of confidence.

-But Manchester City clearly haven't lost their self-belief, as they underlined by battling back to record a vital 2-1 win over Chelsea on Saturday night.
+But Manchester City clearly haven't lost their self-belief, which they underlined by battling back to record a vital 2-1 win over Chelsea on Saturday night.

 Injuries, controversial calls and a couple of bad performances have all contributed to the champions slipping nine points leaders Liverpool at this relatively early stage of the campaign.